 Appeals and the restorative process

-When enrollment restrictions, suspension, or expulsion is prescribed, an appeal may be made to the Chancellor.
+When enrollment restrictions, suspension, or expulsion is prescribed, an appeal may be made to the Vice Chancellor for Student Affairs.

 Final institutional decisions in misconduct cases may be appealed to the Board of Regents.

 The University recognizes that participation in student organizations constitutes an important of the living-learning environment.

 Madison, WI 53715